Pro14 to return in August with derbies behind closed doors

 The Pro14 will return from a five-month Covid-19 pandemic hiatus with derbies behind closed doors from 22 August.

-Teams from the same nation play against each other home and away before the season is concluded via semi-finals and a final.
+The league's resumption will see teams from the same nation play against each other before the season is concluded via semi-finals and a final.

 That final is scheduled to take place on Saturday, 12 September with the venue to be confirmed.

-There remaining eight rounds of fixtures scheduled will not be completed, meaning the regular season will be cut from 21 games to 15.

-Four consecutive weekends from the restart date have been earmarked to conclude the campaign.
+There are still eight rounds of fixtures remaining, but those will not be completed in full with four consecutive weekends from the restart date earmarked to conclude the campaign.

-European qualification will be based on finishing positions after round 13, which has already been finalised along with the unplayed games deemed draws.
+European qualification will again be on merit, based on finishing positions after round 13, with the top three from each section booking their place in next season's competition.

 The top three teams in Conference A are Leinster, Ulster and Glasgow Warriors.
 The top three in Conference B are Edinburgh, Munster and Scarlets.